Why Should You Link Your Google Ads Account To Google Search Console?

 The Paid & Organic Report can be found under the Predefined reports tab (formerly known as the Dimensions tab).
 By the way, if you’re not familiar with this section of Google Ads, take some time and play around.
 There are so many insightful reports here.

 To get to the Paid & Organic report, navigate to Basic > Paid & Organic.

 Check out the screenshots below.
 Although the search terms and other personal information has been blurred out, below is a synopsis of what you’ll see in the paid and organic report:

 “This table shows how your paid and organic results performed for every search that triggered an ad or organic listing.”

 The data updates once a day and we do not believe that you can see historical data, rather it starts accruing once you link the accounts.
 However, our Ads reps were not certain about this at the original time of publication.
 Over the last five years, we have confirmed that as such :).

 Google keeps giving us more and more reporting features from within the Google Ads interface.
 You can see competitive data, analytic data, funnel data, data…..data…..data!
 Now there’s even more!
 It’s almost like Google wants you to be successful.

 Hell yeah, they do!
 We love that they’re tying all their properties together.
 Instead of being an outlet mall, Google Ads has evolved into being a one-stop-shop.

-If you’re interested in learning how you can drive better results in digital advertising, learn more about how to receive a free Google AdWords audit.
+If you’re interested in learning how you can drive better results in digital advertising, learn more about how to receive a free Google Ads audit.